Debashis-Gupta/ASGM-KG-Unveiling-Alluvial-Gold-Mining-Through-Knowledge-Graphs/README.md

-# Project Title: ASGM-KG: Unveiling the Dynamics of Alluvial Gold Mining Through Knowledge Graphs
+# Project Title: Scalable Knowledge Graph Construction from Unstructured Text: A Case Study on Artisanal and Small-Scale Gold Mining

 # Brief Description of the Paper